alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 That wrapper is awkward, and it’s also brittle: now your public contract includes `isSuccess`/`isFailure` and your internal error/value shape.
-What if isSuccess and isFailure are both true?
-What if the HTTP status code is 200 OK but there's an error but isSuccess is true?
-It's sort of weird.
 Unwrap at the boundary with `Match`, and return something that’s meant to be public (`DTO`s, status codes, `ProblemDetails`, etc.).

 ### Why bother?
 What do you get for returning `Result` instead of throwing or using "magic values"?